MertCelik0/Multi-Platform-Video-Downloader/README.md

 Development continues.
 It is not a completed project!!!!!

-Setup:
+Setup: <br />

-1- Install modules with "yarn",
+1- Install modules with "yarn", <br />
-2- Start Expo server with "expo start",
+2- Start Expo server with "expo start", <br />
-3- Select Platform "IOS: i, Andoird: a, Web: w"
+3- Select Platform "IOS: i, Andoird: a, Web: w" <br />
 Thats it!